MerlijnBroekers2/Aerial_To_Aerial_Interception/README.md

-# Drone Interception

-Reinforcement Learning-Based Guidance and Control for Aerial-to-Aerial Pest Interception
+# Reinforcement Learning-Based Guidance and Control for Aerial-to-Aerial Pest Interception

 ## Abstract